JoshOrndorff/recipes/src/testing/common.md

 use support::impl_outer_event;
 ```

-The `TestEvent` enum imports and uses the module's `Event` enum.
-The new local module `hello_substrate` re-exports the contents of the root to give a name for the current crate to `impl_outer_event!`.
+The `TestEvent` enum imports and uses the pallet's `Event` enum.
+The new local pallet, `hello_substrate`, re-exports the contents of the root to give a name for the current crate to `impl_outer_event!`.

 ```rust, ignore
 mod hello_substrate {